 Bootstrap-simulation framework

-To evaluate the effect of sub-sampling length frequency collections we developed a bootstrap-simulation framework that allowed for reductions in the number of sexed length frequencies collected.
-We used the historical length frequency data that were collected from the bottom trawl surveys to evaluate the impact of reduced sex-specific length frequency data.
-In simple terms, the simulation framework that we developed would select a pre-determined number of fish from the length frequency collections that would then be subsequently sexed, the remaining length frequency data (regardless of whether sex was actually determined in the historical data) was classified as ‘unsexed’.
+To evaluate the effect of sub-sampling length frequency collections on uncertainty in calculated length compositions, we developed a bootstrap-simulation framework that (1) allows for reductions in the number of sexed length frequencies collected historically, and (2) conducts the first-stage expansion process for each bootstrap replicate of length frequency information to generate length compositions.
+In simple terms, the simulation framework that we developed selects a pre-determined number of fish from the length frequency collections that are then sexed; the remaining length frequency data (regardless of whether sex was actually determined in the historical data) are classified as ‘unsexed’.

-The bootstrap-simulation framework is composed of a suite of nested resampling protocols.
+The bootstrap-simulation framework is composed of a suite of nested resampling processes.
 Bootstrap resampling was performed either with replacement (wr) or without replacement (wor) depending on the needs of a particular protocol.
-Functions to run the sampling protocols were developed in a compartmentalized manner to provide for substantial flexibility in exploring desired resampling protocols.
-The order of operations (Figure 1) has the following schedule, with steps 1-3 being optional switches:
+Functions to conduct the sampling were developed in a compartmentalized manner to provide for substantial flexibility in exploring desired resampling scenarios.
+The order of operations (Figure 1) has the following steps, with steps 1-3 being optional switches:

-Resample hauls (wr) from the set of hauls with associated catch per unit effort (in numbers)
+Resample hauls (wr) from the set of hauls with associated catch-per-unit-effort (in numbers)

 Within the resampled hauls from step 1, resample the observed lengths (wr)

 From the resampled lengths in step 2, subset the lengths (wor) with observed sex (either male or female) and sample these sex-length pairs at the sub-sampling level determined in step 2; equation (6)

+lx=nlnl≤xnlxnl>x, wor  6

-Calculate sex-specific population abundance at length, using equations (1) - (5)
+Calculate sex-specific population abundance-at-length, using equations (1) - (5)